bbastin/dyndns/README.md

 You can set your username and password yourself;
 those are only required to assure that you do not accept any IP address.
-Within the domains section, you can configure domains that you want to update.
+Within the domains section, you can configure domains that you want to update. dyndns looks for **config.json** in the current working directory (usually the directory where the binary is stored), and if it does not find it there, it will look for it at **/etc/dyndns/config.json**.

 With the HetznerProvider, you set the value of *provider* to "HetznerProvider", then enter your API token from the step before as *apitoken*.